 It is often difficult to find all the information you need in one place.
-The following sections provide guidance on how to plan your air travel.
+Here, you can find guidance on how to plan your air travel.

-If you are looking for details of oxygen providers in other countries, download our European oxygen providers list, which was kindly provided by the European Industrial Gases Association.
+Find details of oxygen providers in other countries by download our European oxygen providers list, which was kindly provided by the European Industrial Gases Association.
 You might find these details useful if you are travelling to another country and need to arrange medical oxygen whilst you are there.

 We also have information on air travel within 'Managing my Bronchiectasis', a section on the Bronchiectasis Patient Priorities website.